 “Iron Gate” by Heirloom Traditions

 After learning the hard way, this is my go-to black paint.
-In this photo I’m correcting a past mistake (used oil based and it was a mess!)
-Heirloom Traditions goes on smooth and has a pretty matte finish without the chalky feel.
+In this photo Heirloom Traditions goes on smooth and has a pretty matte finish without the chalky feel.
 And it’s easy to clean with a microfiber cloth.

 Paints & Sheens (Our Favorites):

-- Walls: We typically choose a washable matte latex paint for main living areas.
+- Walls: We typically choose eggshell, or a washable matte latex paint for main living areas.
 We avoid any gloss sheen on walls.
 The color remains truer this way.

 - Bathroom Walls: A washable satin, light sheen but easy to clean.